adhish9/SpeechCoach/README.md

 # SpeechCoach
-Speech coach using ML/AI tailored for the Indian accent
+Speech coach using ML/AI for the Indian accent

 ---Ubuntu 16.04 LTS